Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 |10 |    9,017,333 | [-1<4+1>1[<1-1>1-1<6+1>6]<1[-1>1+1<1]>4]

 The mandelbrot one was less predictable.
-In the first and second place there is the "move 9 cell right/left repeatedly until encounters a 0".
+In the first and second place there is the "move 9 cell right/left repeatedly until it encounters a 0".
 In 4, it is the "add cell to another".
 7 is the "clear cell" operation.

-The other loops appear to be doing more specific operations (which may be giving a glimpse on the mandelbrot algorithm).
+The other loops appear to be doing more specific operations (which may be giving a glimpse on how the mandelbrot algorithm works).
 3, which is the outer loop of 4, appears to be shifting the elements of an array, where each element contains 9 cells.
-6 and 8 appears to be duplicating some cell for each element of the array, using a temporary cell for that.
-10 is more complicated, but appears to be another operation in the array.
+6 and 8 appear to be duplicating some cell for each element of the array, using a temporary cell for that.
+10 is more complicated but appears to be another operation in the array.

-Well, each of the operations described above can be executed by the computer in a much more efficiently way if they are implemented by a "real" programming language.
-So, we can identify some of these operations in the source code, and replace them by a single instruction that implement them in Rust.
+Well, each of the operations described above can be executed by the computer in a much more efficient way if they are implemented by a "real" programming language.
+So, we can identify some of these operations in the source code, and replace them by a single instruction implemented in Rust.

 In this case, I will follow the original blog posts, and implement instructions for the "clear cell", "add cell to another" and "move until 0" operators.